-- The Authorised Limit for 2015/16 was set at £23.5m.
-This is the maximum limit of external borrowings or other long term liabilities. - The Operational Boundary was expected to be £22.5m.
-This is the maximum expected level of debt and other long term liabilities during the year. - The maximum amounts of fixed and variable interest rate exposure were set at 100% and 25% based on the Council's net debt.
+- The Authorised Limit for 2016/17 was set at £23.5m.
+This is the maximum limit of external borrowings or other long term liabilities. - The Operational Boundary was set at £22.5m.
+This is the level beyond which external debt is not normally expected to exceed. - The maximum amounts of fixed and variable interest rate exposure were set at 100% and 25% based on the Council's net debt.